Levantine Arabic phonology: Rural subdialects

-In Israel, apart from Galilee and the Negev, rural dialects are almost extinct, and this description gives is the pre-1948 state of affairs.
+In most of Israel, apart from Galilee and the Naqab, rural dialects are believed to be almost extinct, and this description given is the pre-1948 state of affairs.
 Palestinian refugees in Jordan have brought with them their typical features, although they tend to adopt the emerging Jordanian urban speech.

 To these typical, widespread subdialects, one could add marginal varieties such as: